Infectious Diseases

 What doctors wish patients knew about RSV infection

-• Preeti Malani, MD, an infectious diseases specialist and professor of medicine in the infectious diseases division at the University of Michigan Medical School.
+• Preeti Malani, MD, an infectious diseases specialist in Ann Arbor, Michigan.
 Dr. Malani is also deputy editor of JAMA®.

-“Outbreak timing and severity can vary geographically and from season to season.
+However, “outbreak timing and severity can vary geographically and from season to season.
 RSV usually starts in the fall and peaks in the winter,” Dr. Fryhofer said.
-But “this year’s RSV and flu started early,” and because “COVID-19 was already circulating, we had a triple threat this year.”
+Also, “the timing of both the onset and peak of RSV can vary.”

-“Those at highest risk of severe complications of RSV infections include infants under 6 months old—especially premature infants—and those 65 and older,” said Dr. Fryhofer.
-“RSV is especially dangerous for those with underlying medical conditions including heart or lung problems, as well as weakened immune systems.”
+“Those at highest risk of severe complications of RSV infections include infants under 6 months old—especially premature infants—and those” 75 or older, said Dr. Fryhofer.
+“RSV is especially dangerous for those” who are 50 to 74 years old “with underlying medical conditions including heart or lung problems, as well as weakened immune systems.”

 Related Coverage